shakibamoshiri/illustrated_Perl_one-liners/README.md

 If you search for a word like *see*, you will see this: (in address bar)
 `http://www.oxfordlearnersdictionaries.com/definition/english/see_1?q=see`
-Then we copy this and put into a bash file, like this:

 Put that in a bash file like this:
 ```bash